almibe/influx/README.md

-# Stroll
+# Wander

-Stroll is an experimental scripting language for working with RDF.
+Wander is an experimental scripting language for working with data dynamically.
-It is currently being developed as part of the Ligature project, which provides support for running Stroll scripts against its quad stores.
+It is currently being developed as part of the Ligature project, which provides support for running Wander scripts against its quad stores.
-Stroll tries to combine ideas existing RDF serialization formats (namely Turtle and N3), SPARQL, and modern general purpose languages (mainly Kotlin and Rust).
+Wander tries to combine ideas existing RDF serialization formats (namely Turtle and N3), SPARQL, and modern general purpose languages (mainly Kotlin and Rust).

-Goals of Stroll
+Goals of Wander
- - be a small and easy to learn language for most people with any scripting background and some (knowledge of|interest in) RDF
+ - be a small and easy to learn language for most people with any scripting background and some (knowledge of|interest in) linked data
- - support RDF concepts natively (iri, base, prefix, statements)
- - work transactionally (each script execution does all or nothing) <-- this depends on if the implementation is transactional
  - make heavy use of streams, expressions, and pattern matching to solve problems (no manual loops)
  - support all features SPARQL has (and probably eventually be used for Ligature's SPARQL implemenation)
- - support immutability and functional concepts where it makes sense
+ - support immutability, persistent data structures, and functional concepts
  - provide a variety of options for handling the output of a script (table, triples/quads, json, csv, xml, visualization)

-Non-Goals of Stroll
- - be a general purpose language
- - be able to be ran outside of an RDF datastore context
+ - run on JVM or JavaScript platform

 Relation to Turtle/SPARQL
  - support for @base and @prefix definitions